tardis-sn/tep/tep014_model_from_file.rst

 Implementation
 ==============

-1. Add Simulation.from_h5(...) which instantiates a Simulation and recursivly load Model, Plasma and MonteCarloRunner from the file.
+1. Add Simulation.from_hdf(...) which instantiates a Simulation and recursivly load Model, Plasma and MonteCarloRunner from the file.
 2. Write tests ensuring save/load consistency